Android localization: How to localize Android apps with examples

 The source code is available on GitHub.

-Now it’s time to put some content into this empty MainActivity.
-Open up the activity_main.xml file located the in the app/src/main/res/layout directory.
-Let’s put a simple TextView with the string “Hello world!” in it:
+Next, let’s add some content to the empty MainActivity.
+Open the activity_main.xml file located in the app/src/main/res/layout directory.
+Add a simple TextView displaying the string “Hello world!” (note the ID attribute):

 <?xml version="1.0" encoding="utf-8"?>